Near Florence in Pinal County, Arizona — The American Mountains (Southwest)

 Within a short time, Salmon's exhortation to "bear down" became a rallying cry for Wildcat teams and University of Arizona students and alumni everywhere.
 It remains to this day as one of the nation's most enduring college athletics traditions.

 Location.
 33° 3.327′ N, 111° 22.755′ W. Marker is near Florence, Arizona, in Pinal County.
-Marker is on Arizona Touch for map.
+Marker is on Arizona Route 79, on the left when traveling north.
 Marker is on west side of highway just north of the Gila River Bridge.
+Touch for map.
 Marker is in this post office area: Florence AZ 85132, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Poston's Butte (here, next to this marker); Camp Florence (approx. 1.3 miles away); Carmen Michea House (approx. 1.4 miles away); Michea House and Lone Star General Store (approx. 1.4 miles away); Walker – Oury House (approx. 1.4 miles away); First Pinal County Courthouse (was approx. 1.4 miles away but has been reported missing. ); Andronico Loroña House (approx. 1.4 miles away); Ignacio Manjarres House (approx. 1.4 miles away).
+Poston's Butte (here, next to this marker); Camp Florence (approx. 1.3 miles away); Carmen Michea House (approx. 1.4 miles away); Michea House and Lone Star General Store (approx. 1.4 miles away); Walker – Oury House (approx. 1.4 miles away); Andronico Loroña House (approx. 1.4 miles away); Ignacio Manjarres House (approx. 1.4 miles away); Silver King Florence Hotel (approx. 1.4 miles away).
 Touch for a list and map of all markers in Florence.

 Also see . . .
 Motto of the University of Arizona.
 A Wikipedia article on the story behind the "Bear Down" motto.
 (Submitted on January 20, 2010, by Bill Kirchner of Tucson, Arizona.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 20, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,185 times since then and 43 times this year.
+This page was last revised on November 2, 2019.
+It was originally submitted on January 20, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 2,139 times since then and 91 times this year.
 Photos: 1, 2, 3. submitted on January 20, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.